hellenike/textbook/docs/topics/noun-adj-agreement/index.md

 Because of the lack in English of gender and case with nouns and lack of even number with adjectives, English does not have explicit rules about noun-adjective agreement (as it does for subject-verb agreement, for example).
 The adjective does not change form between *one green shoe* and *two green shoes*, an *old woman* or a group of *old men*.

-But note that English has interesting “ingrained” rules about the _order_ of adjectives when there is more than one.
-Most native speakers of English know these rules as just what “sounds right” or “sounds wrong,”  “Old green shoes” obeys these rules while “green old shoes” does not.
-See more here [https://www.bbc.com/culture/article/20160908-the-language-rules-we-know-but-dont-know-we-know] for language rules English speakers know but don't know we know
+> **Aside**: But note that English has interesting "ingrained" rules about the *order* of adjectives when there is more than one.
+Most native speakers of English know these rules as just what “sounds right” or “sounds wrong.”
+“Old green shoes” obeys these rules while “green old shoes” does not.
+See more in[the discussion this blog post](https://www.bbc.com/culture/article/20160908-the-language-rules-we-know-but-dont-know-we-know) for language rules English speakers know but don't know we know
+>

-English language learners are sometimes asked to learn these rules about adjective order explicitly.
+> English language learners are sometimes asked to learn these rules about adjective order explicitly.
 That is a good reminder of the way in which language rules are sometimes defined for non-native-speakers (as we all are for ancient Greek) in a way that complicates the sense of a language meant to communicate.

 ### Adjective placement: attributive and predicate positions

-Adjectives can describe a noun, and thus in ancient Greek must agree with that noun in gender, case, and number, from different syntatical positions in a sentence.
+Adjectives can describe a noun (and thus in ancient Greek agree with that noun in gender, case, and number) from different syntactical positions in a sentence.
+As we saw earlier in the section on the article, the **attributive** position is when the adjective is connected to the noun it describes by the article; the **predicate** position is the term for when the adjective is not joined to the article.

-As we saw earlier in the section on the article, one of those positions is called the **attributive** position, when the adjective qualifies the noun within a noun phrase.
-The other is called the **predicate** position, when the adjective is part of the predicate of the clause or sentence.
+We use the terms attributive and predicate because they summarize the difference in meaning between the two positions of the adjective.
+When an adjective is in attributive position, and functions as an *attribuite* of the noun; that is, it describes or qualifies the noun within a noun phrase.
+The grammatical term predicate refers to the part of a clause that contains a verb and states something about the subject.
 Compare these exmaples in English:

-> _The tall woman went to the market._ The adjective "tall" is in the attributive position.
+> *The tall woman went to the market*.
+The adjective "tall" is in the attributive position, and is part of a noun phrase, "the tall woman."
+The entire noun phrase is the subject of the sentence, but if we dropped the adjective, the sentence would still make sense, we would just have a less precise description of the subject: "The woman went to the market."

-> _The woman is tall._ The adjective "tall" is in the predicate position, syntactically connected to the verb of the sentence.
+> *The woman is tall*.
+The adjective "tall" is in the predicate position.
+The linking verb *is* joins the subject, "The woman," and the predicate, "tall."
+The predicate is an essential part of the sentence;  dropping the predicate completely alters the meaning of the sentence: "The woman is."

 In both sentences, the adjective "tall" describes the woman, and so in ancient Greek would be the same gender, case, and number as the noun "woman": since "woman" is the subject of each sentence, the adjective will be feminine, nominative, singular, as the noun is.

 **Attributive** position in ancient Greek follows the article that modifies the noun.
 The article can be repeated to create this position:

 - ἡ μεγάλη γυνή  'the tall woman'
 - ἡ γυνὴ ἡ μεγάλη  'the tall woman'
 - γυνὴ ἡ μεγάλη 'the tall woman'